-1. Request for Applications and Other Information: Information regarding program and application requirements for the competitions will be contained in the NCER and NCSER Request for Applications (RFA) packages, which will be available at the following Web sites: http://ies.ed.gov/funding/ and http://www.ed.gov/about/offices/list/ies/programs.html.
+1. Request for Applications and Other Information: Information regarding program and application requirements for the competitions will be contained in the NCER and NCSER Request for Applications (RFA) packages, which will be available at the following Web sites: http://ies.ed.gov/funding/. http://www.ed.gov/about/offices/list/ies/programs.html.

-2. RFA Packages Available: The RFA packages for the education research training, special education research training, national research and development centers, special education research and development centers, research on statistical and research methodology in education, and evaluation of State and local education programs and policies competitions will be available at the Web sites listed above on or before February 1, 2010.
-The RFA packages for the education research and special education research competitions will be available at the Web sites listed above on or before February 22, 2010.
+2. RFA Packages Available: The RFA packages for the education research, special education research, education research training, special education research training, education research and development centers, special education research and development centers, research on statistical and research methodology in education, and evaluation of State and local education programs and policies competitions will be available at the Web sites listed above on or before March 23, 2009.
 The dates on which the RFA packages for these competitions will be available are also indicated in the chart at the end of this notice.

 Information regarding selection criteria, requirements concerning the content of an application, and review procedures for the competitions are in the RFA packages.

 3. Deadline for Transmittal of Applications: The deadline dates for transmittal of applications invited under this notice are indicated in the chart at the end of this notice and in the RFA packages for the competitions.

 4. Submission Requirements: Applications for grants under these competitions must be submitted electronically using the Grants.gov Apply site (Grants.gov).
 For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section V. 1.
 Electronic Submission of Applications in this notice.

 We do not consider an application that does not comply with the deadline requirements.